cyprienn967/True/README.md

 uhhh something for the frontend

-To run: main page with sign in and authentication and takes in API key and does tests on it [/backend] node server.js
+To run: main page with sign in and authentication and takes in API key and does tests on it [/backend] python app.py
-[/frontend] npm start
+[/W/E] npm run dev
+click on the localhost link in the terminal wait like 5 seconds

 To do:
-Fix ProtectedRoute.js
-Make it look NICE
+Make protectedroute.js
-figure out secure way of storing data (external database) and then link it all back up then, can start writing bias/hallucination/jailbreak/CoT/false-alignments
+finish building website frontend i.e. make template specific to us for the rest of it figure out secure way of storing data (external database) and then link it all back up then, can start writing bias/hallucination/jailbreak/CoT/false-alignments